 Are You Committing These 7 Skin Care Sins?

 Who doesn’t want youthful, radiant, and healthy looking skin?
 Taking care of your skin means something different to each of us.
-Some of us keep a 10-step beauty routine while others are all about the simpler life—a good face wash, a good moisturizer and that’s it.
-No matter how complex your beauty regimen is or isn’t—if you want beautiful glowing skin you must avoid these seven skin care sins.
+Some of us keep a 10-step beauty routine while others are all about the simpler life—a good face wash, an effective moisturizer and a non-toxic sunscreen.
+No matter how complex your beauty regimen is or isn’t—if you want beautiful glowing skin you should avoid these seven skin care sins.

 Picking At Pimples

 Rule numero uno, never pick at your pimples.
 How many times have you picked at a pimple and then regretted it?
 Picking at your skin can cause the inflammation to get worse, resulting in a larger, more noticeable blemish.
 You’re also opening yourself up to the possibility of a worse infection—literally.
 When you pop a pimple, you create an open tear in the skin, making it susceptible to newer bacteria and possibly delaying the healing process.
 You also increase your chances of scarring.
 Another common issue that arises from pimple popping is that it leads to more pimples!
 Releasing the bacteria-filled oil gives it the ability to spread and infect other areas of the skin.
 As satisfying as it may feel to burst a blemish, leave it alone and let it do its thing.
 It’s just not worth it!